Khadgaray/6T_SRAM/README.md

 ##### <p align="center"> Fig 2.2 (a) 6T SRAM Block Diagram (b) 6T SRAM circuit </p>
 ---

-- 6T SRAM consist of two *Access Transistors* (M3 and M4) and *two Inverters* connected back to back with eachother
+- <p align="justify"> 6T SRAM consist of two *Access Transistors* (M3 and M4) and *two Inverters* connected back to back with eachother.
+6T SRAM is used to store 1 bit data.
+The two inverters hold the 1 bit data as long as power is 'ON'.
+The gate of Access Transistors are then connected to Wordline to perform Read and Write operations.
+The Bitline(BL) and Bitline Bar (BLB) are used as output and Input repectively when Read and Write operations are done to access the memory, if the BL is Logic 0 then BLB is equal to logic 1.
+The value is  read or written through BL and BLB. </p>